justincoon/ooverlap/docs/dspec/dspec.md

 ### Front-end
 - Bootstrap: A framework for website’s responsive design.
 - JQuery: A Javascript library for manipulating DOM objects, handling events and AJAX
-- AngularJS: A framework for designing user interactivity in the front-end side
+- JQuery-noty: A library for flashing notification to user
+- full-calendar: A library based to display nicely format calendar
+- typeahead: A library for suggestion while typing

 ### Backend
 #### Login